eclipse-archived/ceylon-lang.org/blog/2014-10-10-ceylon-osgi-jee.md

 Write in Ceylon, Deploy in OSGI, Use in JEE
 ===========================================

-_... or How to push Ceylon inside J2EE applications_
+_... or How to push Ceylon inside JEE applications_

 The Ceylon language is _inherently modular_, and is shipped with a _complete infrastructure_ that allows leveraging this modularity out-of-the box.